Keeping the office clean is no easy task. You need to have the right tools — and the right people — to freshen up your meeting space.

-Throw out the garbage at the end of the day, but also clean your garbage can once a week to prevent smells.
+One of the most important office cleaning tips is to throw out the garbage at the end of the day, but also clean your garbage can once a week to prevent smells.
 Remember to discard the trash in the break room, the bathrooms, each employee’s desk and the lobby.
 If you don’t have a daily cleaning service, you can ask each employee to be responsible for the trash at their own desks or create a schedule so a different person is responsible for all the trash on different days.

 6. Put Down Mats for All Office Entries